amitiz/weather-app/README.md

 ## Features

-Displays current weather (temperature, description, and weather icon).
+-Displays current weather (temperature, description, and weather icon).

-Shows hourly forecast for the next 24 hours.
+-Shows hourly forecast for the next 24 hours.

-Allows users to search for weather data by city.
+-Allows users to search for weather data by city.

-Handles errors gracefully with a "No Results" message if the city is not found.
+-Handles errors gracefully with a "No Results" message if the city is not found.

 ## Technologies Used